Scottish-Tech-Army/soundscape-backend/docs/operations.md

 #### Front door logs

-Unlike the other logs, the Front Door logs do not appear in the log analytics workspace in the deployment RG, but in the one in the shared resource group `rg-ssp-shared-dev-uks`.
-There is one such query stored.
+Unlike the other logs, the Front Door logs do not appear in the log analytics workspace in the deployment RG, but in the one in the shared resource group `soundscape-shared`.

-- `iOS Front Door metrics`: this shows an hourly summary of incoming traffic to Front Door.
+- `iOS Front Door metrics`: this shows an hourly summary of incoming traffic to Front Door. *It includes both iOS and photon search requests, unlike the other Front Door requests based on access logs.*

 - `iOS Front Door Access Log summary`: this shows a daily summary of incoming traffic, with counts based on parsed into country, URL, and unique users.